juspay/todo-app/tutorial/nixify/1_nix_flake.md

 ### shellFor

-In the above flake, we are using [`shellFor`](https://nixos.wiki/wiki/Haskell#Using_shellFor_.28multiple_packages.29) (a function defined in `haskellPackages` attrset) to set up the default shell for our project. `shellFor` is an abstraction over [`mkShell`](https://ryantm.github.io/nixpkgs/builders/special/mkshell/) geared specifically for Haskell development shells.
+- In the above flake, we utilize the [`shellFor`](https://nixos.wiki/wiki/Haskell#Using_shellFor_.28multiple_packages.29) function from the `haskellPackages` attribute set to set up the default shell for our project.
+- `shellFor` is an abstraction over [`mkShell`](https://ryantm.github.io/nixpkgs/builders/special/mkshell/) geared specifically for Haskell development shells.
 Generally, we only need to define two keys `packages` and `nativeBuildInputs`. `packages` marks which of the packages in the package set are *local* packages (to be compiled by cabal). `nativeBuildInputs` is used to ensure that the specified packages are present in the `PATH` of the isolated development environment.

 ### Let's run!
 [![asciicast](https://asciinema.org/a/dTy3ESOIlBXF6W3eLQxnJ4ab8.svg)](https://asciinema.org/a/dTy3ESOIlBXF6W3eLQxnJ4ab8)

 ## Nixify external dependencies

-So far we nixified the Haskell part of our project.
-But a project can also have non-Haskell dependencies, like Postgres, MySQL and redis.
+Up until now, we have nixified the Haskell portion of our project.
+However, a project can also have non-Haskell dependencies, like Postgres, MySQL and Redis.
 In this section we will specifically look at how you can start a postgres server using Nix without relying or mutating global state (outside of project directory).

 Tl;dr Here's the `flake.nix`:

 ```nix
 {
   inputs = {